 4 Ask a fun question at the end

 Questions are thought provoking so it’s another great and engaging way to end your team meeting.
 Effective meetings leave you wanting more and leave participants feeling engaged and involved.
 One way to ask a fun question at the end of the meeting is to leave people to respond at the opening of the next meeting where the whole team can share their answers.
-You can also rotate responsibilities with asking questions so that everyone has a turn.
+You can also rotate responsibilities with asking ice breaker questions for virtual meetings so that everyone has a turn.
 The question can be professional but it’s also an amazing way to get to know your teams better on a personal level if you ask a question that isn’t work related.

 Questions to ask in your next meeting:

 - What was something you learned this week?

 - What was an unexpected win from last week?